 When looking at the older crowd at this position (Grumble grumble, respect your elders and get off my lawn), Josh Donaldson had a resurgent 2019.
 While on the other hand, Justin Turner and Matt Carpenter went in the opposite direction.
 The hot corner is also home to some of the top waiver wire adds of the 2019 season.
 Jeff McNeil, Tommy Edman (again), Gio Urshela, J.D.
 Davis, Scott Kingery, and Tommy La Stella all saved us or plugged in a hole at some point this season.
-All should be on your radar in the later rounds (McNeil in the middle rounds).
+All should be on your radar in the mid to late rounds.

 One of those elite options I can see having a wide draft range in 2020 is Fernando Tatis Jr. To say the 2nd generation shortstop dominated as a rookie is a major understatement.
 In 84 games, Tatis racked up 22 home runs, 17 steals, 53 RBI, 61 runs, and a .317/.379/.590/.969 slash line.
 A lot of people will point to a .410 BABIP, which was the highest mark in the Majors for batters with 300-plus plate appearances, and scream regression until they’re blue in the face.
 Yes, that is an unsustainable mark and sure to come down, but even if we cut 30-40 points off Tatis’ average and make him a .280 hitter, his 35/25 potential makes him a bonafide fantasy stud and worth of an early selection in 2020 drafts.